 Asparagus is a springtime perennial vegetable and is a favorite for many home gardeners.
 The stalks of asparagus grow upward from the roots or crowns in mid-spring, and by mid-summer asparagus will produce light, wispy ferns that stay on the plant until the fall.

-After a few hard frosts the tops of asparagus will die back, and during the winter asparagus lies dormant in the earth waiting for spring to start the growth cycle again.
+After a few hard frosts the tops of asparagus will die back and during the winter months the asparagus lies dormant in the earth waiting for spring to start the growth cycle again.

 When properly planted and cared for asparagus will dependably produce every year.
 A well-tended asparagus bed will last between 4 to 15 years and sometimes much longer.
 A lot depends upon the variety that is planted, and the cultivation practices and soil conditions.
 I’ve heard of asparagus beds that were over 100 years old.

-In the home garden most asparagus are grown from “crowns” and not from seeds.
+In home gardens most asparagus are grown from “crowns” and not from seeds.

 In botany, crowns are the section of a plant where the root of a seed plant joins to the stem section.
 A single asparagus crown will produce about ½ /lb. -1 lb. of spears after 3 or 4 seasons.
 For garden planning purposes, 12 -18 crowns per person for seasonal consumption is considered adequate for most families and a 100′ garden row will yield approximately 80 – 100 lbs.
 Plan to plant twice as much if you intend to freeze or can asparagus.